winterbelle/winterbelle/readme.md

 ![My Gamer Avatar](https://pbs.twimg.com/profile_images/1356325399148564480/8xO7AIOg_400x400.jpg)

 - 👩🏼‍💻 I'm currently working on my porfolio website.
-- 🌱 I'm currently learning CSS and APIs as well as UI/UX Design.
+- 🌱 I'm currently learning Express and SQL as well as UI/UX Design.
 - 📫 You can reach me at blancaaltamirano@pursuit.org
 - ✨ Fun facts:
     - I am an IT Support Analyst with an A+ certification.